seng438-winter-2022/seng438-a2-group26/Assignment2-ReportTemplate.md

 ### `intersects(double b0, double b1)`

-To test this function, the following partions were devised based on mathematics and the understanding that the variables are dependent on each other: where upper is the calling object's upper bound, and lower is its lower bound, b0 is the argument lower bound and b1 is the argument upper bound
+To test this function, the following equivilance classes were devised based on mathematics and the understanding that the variables are dependent on each other: where upper is the calling object's upper bound, and lower is its lower bound, b0 is the argument lower bound and b1 is the argument upper bound
 - upper>b1>=b0>lower
 - b1>upper>b0>lower